Local structure of classical sequences, regular sequences, and dynamics

 The reverse direction of Theorem~\ref{theoremNilpotent} requires some further group-theoretic ideas.

 \begin{lemma} If a group~$G$ has a unique Sylow~$p$-subgroup~$P$ then any subgroup~$H\le G$ has a unique Sylow~$p$-subgroup and it is~$P\cap H$. \end{lemma}

 \begin{proof} We may assume that~$G$ is not a~$p$-group.
 If~$K\le G$ is a~$p$-subgroup then~$P\le PK\le G$ since~$P$ is normal in~$G$.
-Now~$PK$ is a~$p$-subgroup so by maximality of Sylow subgroups and our assumption that~$G$ is not a~$p$-group, so~$PK=P$ and so~$K\le P$.
-Any Sylow~$p$-subgroup~$H\le G$ is contained in~$P$ by this argument, so~$H\cap P$ is the unique Sylow~$p$-subgroup of~$H$. \end{proof}
+Now~$PK$ is a~$p$-subgroup so by maximality of Sylow~$p$-subgroups and our assumption that~$G$ is not a~$p$-group, we have~$PK=P$ and so~$K\le P$.
+Any Sylow~$p$-subgroup of~$H\le G$ is contained in~$P$ by this argument, so~$H\cap P$ is the unique Sylow~$p$-subgroup of~$H$. \end{proof}

 \begin{lemma} If~$a$ is algebraically realized by an endomorphism on a group with a unique Sylow~$p$-subgroup for some~$p\in\PP$ then~$a$ is locally nilpotently realizable at~$p$. \end{lemma}